cmpsc-481-s22-m1/GatorConfig/README.md

-# team4-GatorConfig
+# GatorConfig

 ![logo](https://user-images.githubusercontent.com/42869122/152203388-39f5f0ef-e4c7-4f80-b667-07a4ed739b4d.png)

-A simple Python project utilizing a CLI approach to automate generating configuration files for GatorGrader.
+A simple Python project utilizing both a CLI and GUI approach to automate the generation of configuration files for [GatorGrader](https://github.com/GatorEducator/gatorgrader).
 The GitHub Actions workflow executes [pytest](https://pytest.org/) (with [coverage](https://pypi.org/project/pytest-cov/)) and [pylint](https://pylint.org/) using the Poetry configuration, and checks